pdalloz/pobshell/README.md

 ## Installation

-Pobshell supports Python 3.12.
+Pobshell supports Python 3.11 and 3.12.
 It has minimal dependencies.

 ```shell
 $ pip install pobshell